codeandrobots/codeandrobots-app/README.md

 ## Open Source

 Code & Robots is completly FREE under the [MIT license](LICENSE).
-You can even use it commercially!
+You can even use it commercially and we welcome all contributions, see our [contributing guide](CONTRIBUTING.md) to get started.

 ## :rocket: How to setup and run the app